 Step 4.
 Place the pan in a 300 degree oven.
 Checking every 2 minutes until the candy is almost ready to bubble.

 Tip: You don’t want the candy to start bubbling, but you need them to get hot enough so your holiday mint plate will stay together.
 This process should be about 8 minutes give or take.

 Step 5.
 Let it cool.
 I like to set the hot pan on the ground outdoors to cool (I’m typically doing this craft in Iowa during the month of December).
 If you aren’t in a hurry, it can cool indoors on a cooling rack.
 You could also try the fridge or freezer but be careful because it might be more breakable if the candy cools too quickly.

 Step 6.
 Remove the plate from the pan.
 Once it is completely cooled, you can stretch and wiggle the pan to loosen the plate within.
 Once it’s loose, place your hand on the top of the holiday mint plate and invert the pan to release the plate onto your hand.
 I like to have an audience for this part because it looks kind of magical.
 I get lots of “oohhs” and “aahhhs”!

 A simple way to display your homemade mint plate is by putting it on top of a cake stand or simply turn a glass, Christmas mug, wine glass or mason jar upside down.

 This would make a beautiful Christmas party goodies tray, Christmas wedding cake stand or birthday cupcake stand!

-Our Elf-on-the-Shelf, Boo, got involved later that night and made his own holiday mint plate.
+Our Elf-on-the-Shelf, Boo, got involved later that year and made his own holiday mint plate.